 Computers and Electronics

-I am an Electrical and Computer Engineer with 5 years of industry experience in PCB (PWB) layout, CCA design/build/test, and embedded systems.
+I am an Electrical and Computer Engineer with 6 years of industry experience in PCB (PWB) layout, CCA design/build/test, and embedded systems.
+Additionally, I am also an Adjunct Professor teaching circuit design.

 SoC design, analog circuit design, digital circuit design, Verilog, VHDL, RTL, ASIC, FPGA, Cadence, TCL, Perl, Python, Synopsis, SPICE, MATLAB, Eagle CAD, Altium, DxDesigner, PADS, VLSI, SOC, CMOS, ARM, DSP, embedded systems, UART, C, C++, Java, Linux, Agile, Scrum, Fusion